Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 ## Bombs
 - After bombing the field, the player does not get the option to skip Phase 1 for two subsequent turns.
 Instead, they draw 3 cards in Phase 2 and play all of them.
 With this rule in place, the player who bombed will run out of cards before the others; when this happens, they skip all subsequent turns.
 - Sometimes, as a variation of the above, the player only draws 2 cards in Phase 2.
+- In some descriptions of the game, any triplets that a player revealed at the beginning of the round can *not* subsequently be used to bomb the field.

 ## Multipliers for Calling *Go*
 The following different scheme for *go* bonuses is sometimes used: